The Best Cutting Boards, According to Home Cooks

 Interested in keeping your investment countertops in tip-top shape?
 Cutting boards are key accessories for any kitchen, providing a durable, hygienic place to slice and dice ingredients without marring the beautiful work surface beneath.

-Available in a range of materials, shapes, and sizes with a handful of features to choose from, they may seem like a dime a dozen, but some are better than others when it comes to how suitable they are for different types of food.
+Available in a range of types, shapes, and sizes with a handful of features to choose from, they may seem like a dime a dozen, but some are better than others when it comes to how suitable they are for different types of food.
 If you’re on the lookout for a new cutting board, read on.
-We’ve outlined exactly what should be considered—from material to design—as well as three of the best cutting boards that combine our wishlist features so that you can find one that’s a cut above the rest.
+We’ve outlined exactly what should be considered—from material to design—as well as four of the best cutting boards that combine our wishlist features so that you can find one that’s a cut above the rest.

 First, narrow down the material.